Heritage advice

 A significant part of the Cessnock local government area (LGA) is included within the Greater Blue Mountains World Heritage Area.
 The Australian Government has to ensure that Australia’s world heritage properties are managed to protect their natural and cultural values.

-- protecting their significance through regulatory control
+• Protecting their significance through regulatory control

-- providing incentives for their survival, occupation and use
+• Providing incentives for their survival, occupation and use

+• Heritage item - can be the main building, other built structures, landscapes, trees etc. which are listed for their heritage significance.
 Heritage items are listed as being of either State or Local Significance.
 Most of the heritage items in our LGA are of Local Significance.

-To check whether your property is a heritage item, search Schedule 5 Environmental Heritage of Council’s Local Environmental Plan 2011.
-Alternatively, you can purchase a Section 10.7 Planning Certificate which provides information on the planning controls applicable to a parcel of land.
+• Planning Certificate - purchase a Section 10.7 Planning Certificate which provides information on the planning controls applicable to a parcel of land.

-Owning a heritage item
+Owning a Heritage Item

 In considering whether to approve a change to a heritage item, we consider:

-- the heritage significance of the item
+• The heritage significance of the item

-- how a proposed development affects the heritage significance
+• How a proposed development affects the heritage significance

-- how negative impacts are to be managed
+• How negative impacts are to be managed

 Discuss your proposal with Council's Duty Officer before you lodge a development application.
 A Pre-DA meeting may be required to discuss the proposal.

 Most types of development that relate to a heritage item or heritage conservation area will need to be approved through the development application process.
-A Minor Works Approval application(PDF, 392KB) may be accepted depending on the scale and nature of the work.
+A Heritage Minor Works and Maintenance application may be accepted depending on the scale and nature of the work.

-Living in a heritage conservation area
+Living in a Heritage Conservation area

 Our region is made up of a number of towns and villages that are recognised for their individual character and heritage significance.
 Our current heritage conservation areas are: